Foundry-Workshop/heroes-unbound/README.md

 ## License

-Champions Now is a system for Foundry VTT by Forien and is licensed under a [Mozilla Public License v.
-2.0](https://github.com/Foundry-Workshop/champions-now/blob/master/LICENSE).
+Heroes Unbound is a system for Foundry VTT by Forien and is licensed under a [Mozilla Public License v.
+2.0](https://github.com/Foundry-Workshop/heroes-unbound/blob/master/LICENSE).

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License for Package Development from March 2, 2023](https://foundryvtt.com/article/license/).